dask/dask/docs/source/develop.rst

 have these libraries, don't care to use them, or have sufficient build environment on your computer to compile them when installing with ``pip``::

-   conda install -y numpy pandas scipy bokeh
+   conda install -y numpy pandas scipy bokeh psutil

 .. _conda: https://conda.io/